 South Dakota Social Work License Requirements

 South Dakota offers four social work licenses.
-Each level requires a baseline of education and the passing of level-specific ASWB exams, and the highest license awarded in South Dakota requires clinical supervision.
+Each level requires a baseline of education and the passing of level-specific ASWB exams, and the highest license awarded in South Dakota (CSW-PIP) requires two years of supervised clinical practice in the specialized field in which the applicant intends to practice.
 When you apply for any license in this state, you’ll need to provide three professional letters of recommendation with your application.

 South Dakota Governing Board